The GSB MBA Waitlist Strategy

 Table of Contents

 Stanford University's Graduate School of Business (GSB) is consistently ranked as one of the top business schools in the world.
-As such, it's no surprise that the competition for a spot in the MBA program is fierce, with many highly qualified candidates being placed on the waitlist each year.
+As such, it's no surprise that the competition for a spot in the MBA program is fierce, with many highly qualified candidates placed on the waitlist each year.

 What is an MBA Waitlist?